- Overview: India

-With the European economy sliding into recession and China making it harder for foreigners to penetrate its market, many entrepreneurs have started to give Indian market serious consideration.
+With the European economy sliding into recession and China making it harder for foreigners to penetrate its market, many entrepreneurs have started to give the Indian market serious consideration.
 No doubt India was ranked low among the easy-to-do-business countries.
-However, over the years, India has shown a steady improvement in its economy, especially with regard to its GDP and economic policies.
-Moreover, it is projected to be one of the fastest growing economy with the largest consumer market in the world.
+However, over the years, India has steadily improved its economy, especially in its GDP and economic policies.
+Moreover, it is projected to be one of the fastest-growing economies with the largest consumer market in the world.

 Below are other vital facts you should know about doing business in India.

-One of the main principles of Indian labour and employment laws is that they distinguish between employees who are defined as ‘workmen’ and those who are in management/supervisory/ administrative roles (‘non-workmen’).
+One of the main principles of Indian labor and employment laws is that they distinguish between employees who are defined as ‘workmen’ and those in management/supervisory/ administrative roles (‘non-workmen’).